itsaman1825/itsaman1825/README.md

 - 👋 Hi, I’m Aman kumar
-- 👀 I’m interested in wxploeing new things and coding as well
+- 👀 I’m interested in exploring new things and coding as well
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on coding and programming
 - 📫 How to reach me .... just mail me at amankumarreso7@gmail.com